aerogear/aerogear-ios-cookbook/README.md

 # AeroGear-Crypto-Demo
 The demo ```AeroGear Crypto Password ``` is a single app that will let you easily create stronger passwords and store them in an encrypted database that only you can access.
 One central point for all your passwords.

-Enter your passphrase, all your existing passwords will be decrypted.
+Upon login, enter your password so that all of your existing data be decrypted.
 AeroGear Crypto Password secures your data using [AeroGear-Crypto library](https://github.com/aerogear/aerogear-crypto-ios) underneath powered by [CBC symmetric encryption](http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher-block_chaining_.28CBC.29).

 ## Getting started